-Students then have a choice of modules from both disciplines at level 6.
-Among those choices is the Writing the Past: Dissertation 60-credit module in History, and a choice of History documents-based 'Special Subject' modules.
+At level 6, students must take a choice of option modules from both disciplines.
+Among those choices is the dissertation in History and IR, and a choice of History documents-based 'Special Subject' modules.
 It should be emphasized that for this joint degree, these are available options and are NOT compulsory.